-The working group "Chemistry and Society" was founded by the then GDCh President Dr. Thomas Geelhaar at the beginning of his tenure in 2014 to strengthen the dialogue between chemistry and society.
+The Working Group "Chemistry and Society" was founded by the then GDCh President Dr. Thomas Geelhaar at the beginning of his tenure in 2014 to strengthen the dialogue between chemistry and society.
 Under the guiding principle "Chemistry in Dialogue with Society - Information, Fascination, Controversies", the members of the working group are engaged in an open exchange at the interface between chemistry and society.
-The focus of the activities of the ?Chemistry and Society? working group is on events that create a platform for a factual, public dialogue on new technologies in which chemistry plays a role.

 We would like to see even more active co-creators who would like to enter into dialogue with society.
 If you are interested, please send an email to the chairman of the ?Chemistry and Society? working group, Prof. Dr. Klaus Griesar.
-In order to familiarize yourself with the self-image of the working group, we recommend reading the preamble, which summarizes possible starting points for your engagement in the field of action ?Chemistry and Society?.
+In order to familiarize yourself with the self-image of the working group, we recommend that you read the preamble, which summarizes possible starting points for your commitment in the field of action ?Chemistry and Society?.

 Chemical reactions control processes in animate and inanimate nature.
 Chemistry is thus a science of nature, in short: a natural science.
 In addition, the knowledge of chemistry, such as that of physics or biology, is used industrially to manufacture and improve many products in our daily life.
 At best, the public appreciates their benefits and knows their risks.
 From our point of view, the GDCh should do more to convey chemical knowledge in a generally understandable manner and to address controversially discussed topics.